-There is a high degree of congruence between government departments and parliamentary committees, but no perfect overlap.
+Task Area Congruence Score: 9 There is a high degree of congruence between government departments and parliamentary committees, but no perfect overlap.
 This is of course no coincidence.
+The configuration of government departments is more flexible than that of parliamentary committees, which has undergone very few changes over the last several decades.
 Ensuring that the committee system matches the GO's organization in departments is essential to the efficiency of both institutions.
-Furthermore, the GO and the Riksdag staff have regular meetings to ensure that the parliament and individual committees are not overloaded with government bills, but that there is a steady flow of bills across the year.
+Furthermore, the GO and the Riksdag staff have regular meetings to ensure that the parliament and individual committees are not overloaded

+Audit Office Score: 8 with government bills, but that there is a steady flow of bills across the year.